PerilousApricot/ScriptGraph/README.markdown

-ScriptGraph - a tool for pepole who like tools
+ScriptGraph - a tool for people who like tools
 ==============================================

 Motivation